SHREYANSHSK/mytravaly-task/README.md

 ## ⚙️ Environment Setup

 ### 1️⃣ Install Flutter
-Ensure Flutter `3.35.2` is installed.
+Ensure Flutter `3.35.2` is installed or You can use fvm as well.
 You can check your Flutter version with:

 ```bash